Jmichael96/Word-Guess-Game/README.md

 ## [Click](https://jmichael96.github.io/Word-Guess-Game/) to play!
 ## ABOUT
 This game's logic is implemented with raw JavaScript.
+The largest obsticle I had during this assignment was correctly displaying the winning/losing image and text in the correct spot after each round finished.
+Eventually found out I was

 ## HOW TO PLAY
 Simply just touch a key to start the game.
 The theme is about sharks so try and guess the name of each shark!